Technology-Notes/PureDarwin-PureDarwin-wiki/BinaryDrivers.md

 BinaryDrivers
 =============

 Apple has been making available certain drivers in binary form under the Apple Binary License.
-Without these, Darwin in its current form would not be usable (in fact, not even the XNU kernel could boot).
+Without these, Darwin as coming from Apple in its current form would not be usable (in fact, not even the XNU kernel could boot).
+However, third parties have been developing replacements for some of the key binary components, e.g., [GenericPlatform-darwin10.zip](http://smuckola.org/projects/puredarwin/GenericPlatform-darwin10.zip).

 Here is an incomplete list of such drivers.
 This is for quick reference only, please refer to official Apple documentation for authoritative information.